Sanrax/flashcart-guides/docs/tutorials/unbrick.md

 1. The chip is now ready to go back on the flashcart PCB.

-1. Remove the chip the from the CH341A adapter, and then solder it back onto the PCB.
+1. Remove the chip from the CH341A adapter, and then solder it back onto the PCB.
     - You may find it helpful to wick up leftover solder on the PCB pads with a solder wick, so that you can set the chip down flat on the board's pads before soldering.

-1. Re-assemble the cart and test it in your DS.
+1. Reassemble the cart and test it in your DS.
 If it shows up properly, you're done!

 ### Troubleshooting